 Dry Yeast

-Dry yeast, which is commonly found in ingredient kits, does not need to be activated but should be kept at room temperature.
+Dry yeast, commonly found in ingredient kits, does not need to be activated but should be kept at room temperature.

 Liquid Yeast

-Prior to pitching, liquid yeast will need to be activated by rigorously shaking the container and maybe making a yeast starter.
+Before itching, liquid yeast must be activated by rigorously shaking the container and making a yeast starter.

-A yeast starter will merely prime the yeast for fermentation by allowing it to proliferate.
+A yeast starter will prime the yeast for fermentation by allowing it to increase.

 When your yeast is ready, pitch it into the fermentation tank and aerate the mixture by rapidly stirring with a sterilized spoon or securing the cover and shaking the pot.

-Aerating the mixture is vital because it reintroduces oxygen into the wort that was previously removed during the boil.
+Aerating the mixture is vital because it reintroduces oxygen into the wort previously removed during the boil.

 Oxygen is required for yeast growth, which will eventually finish the fermentation process.